wp-plugins/wp-geshi-highlight/readme.txt

 == Changelog ==
 = 1.0.8 (2013-01-17) =
+* Improve default CSS: make use of CSS3 box shadows, several tweaks.
+* If the code block CSS file is found in theme style directory, it now has priority over the one in the plugin directory.
 * Update GeSHi to 1.0.8.11 (numerous language file updates).
 * Include GeSHi language file for nginx configuration files (taken from GeSHi SVN revision r2572, to be released with 1.0.8.12).
-* Improve default CSS: make use of CSS3 box shadows, minor tweaks.
+* Use wp_enqueue_style method for style sheet inclusion.
+* Deactivate GeSHi economic mode when printing style sheet.
+* Do not print credits to HTML source anymore.

 = 1.0.7 (2012-05-12) =
 * Fix collision with other plugins including their own version of GeSHi (thanks to Bas for reporting).